firstandthird/wp-gdpr-consent/readme.md

 ### First use

-Go to Settings » GDPR Consent
+Go to Settings Â» GDPR Consent

 Click save to set default text.